 - Integrin, Alpha 2b (Platelet Glycoprotein IIb Of IIb/IIIa Complex, Antigen CD41B) 2

 - Integrin Alpha-IIb 3

 Previous HGNC Symbols for ITGA2B Gene

 This gene encodes a member of the integrin alpha chain family of proteins.
 The encoded preproprotein is proteolytically processed to generate light and heavy chains that associate through disulfide linkages to form a subunit of the alpha-IIb/beta-3 integrin cell adhesion receptor.
 This receptor plays a crucial role in the blood coagulation system, by mediating platelet aggregation.
 Mutations in this gene are associated with platelet-type bleeding disorders, which are characterized by a failure of platelet aggregation, including Glanzmann thrombasthenia. [provided by RefSeq, Jan 2016]

 GeneCards Summary for ITGA2B Gene

 ITGA2B (Integrin Subunit Alpha 2b) is a Protein Coding gene.
-Diseases associated with ITGA2B include Glanzmann Thrombasthenia and Bleeding Disorder, Platelet-Type, 16, Autosomal Dominant.
-Among its related pathways are Platelet activation and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include identical protein binding and fibrinogen binding.
+Diseases associated with ITGA2B include Bleeding Disorder, Platelet-Type, 16 and Glanzmann Thrombasthenia.
+Among its related pathways are RET signaling and Oncogenic MAPK signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and fibrinogen binding.
 An important paralog of this gene is ITGA8.

 UniProtKB/Swiss-Prot for ITGA2B Gene